Costco’s delicious cake version of the classic Italian dessert!

 When I first tasted this cake, I could have sworn there had to be some kind of liquor in the cake.
 It had a hint of that taste you get when dessert has some sort of liqueur in it.
 It doesn’t have any sort of alcohol in it, but the other members of my family with whom I enjoyed the cake noticed the same thing.
 Anyway, I think my favorite thing about this cake is the icing – the layers of the mixture of mascarpone cheese, cream cheese and whipped cream.
 It tastes like the real thing and that’s big in my books.
 The thing I dislike most about most store-bought cakes is when they use artificial, sugary, waxy, whipped cream and icing.

 The cake cost $16.99 Canadian.
-Compared to their huge slab cakes you may think this looks small for $17.
-It’s all in the quality.
-This cake is definitely worth $16.99 considering I’ve had restaurant Tiramisu and bakery shop cakes that taste far worse than this for far more money.
-The list of quality ingredients such as real whipped cream, cream cheese and mascarpone cheese makes the price seem quite reasonable too.
-I would say if you wanted to stretch it, this cake could feed about 12-15 people with smaller slices.
+Compared to the huge slab cakes at Costco, you might think it looks small for $17, but the difference is the quality.
+This cake is definitely worth the price.
+I’ve had restaurant tiramisu and cakes from bakeries that weren’t nearly as good as this cake and cost far more money (at least on a per-serving basis).
+The quality ingredients in the cake (such as real whipped cream, cream cheese and mascarpone cheese) also help justify the price.
+The cake should easily serve at least eight people.
+If you wanted to stretch it, you could probably feed 10 to 15 people with smaller slices.

 What’s your favorite Italian dessert or treat?